Safe Harbour Protection?

 Why is Safe Harbour needed?

-The Safe Harbour reform is intended to address a concern that the risk of potential insolvent trading claims was forcing directors to place their companies into administration prematurely, rather than try to restructure them.
-The Government is seeking to strike a better balance between the protection of creditors and encouraging honest directors to innovate and take reasonable risks.
+The Safe Harbour reform addresses a concern that the risk of potential insolvent trading claims was forcing directors to place their companies into administration prematurely, rather than try to restructure them.
+The Government has struck a better balance between the protection of creditors and encouraging honest directors to innovate and take reasonable risks.
 The Safe Harbour amendments focus on the behaviour of directors in trying to turn their company around, rather than merely on the solvency of the company and the precise timing of debts being incurred as has previously been the case.
-This change is intended to encourage honest company directors to remain in control of a financially distressed company and take reasonable steps to restructure and allow it to trade out of its difficulties.
+Safe Harbour is intended to encourage honest company directors to remain in control of a financially distressed company and take reasonable steps to restructure and allow it to trade out of its difficulties.

 What factors may be “reasonably likely to lead to a better outcome”?

-The draft legislation sets out some indicators of appropriate steps:
+The legislation sets out some indicators of appropriate steps: